Additive Summer School (Certificate Program) 2026

 - Scientific Conference on June 17-19, 2026

-- Keynotes of AMMM 2026
+- Scientific Keynotes

 The Additive Summer School is open for members of universities, non-commercial research organisations and hospitals.
 There is no deadline for Registration for the Additive Summer School.
-However, places are limited to 10 young scientists.
+However, places are limited to 10 perticipants.
 Accomodation (bed in youth hostel in Lübeck downtown) is included in the registration fee.
 If you have any questions about the participation policy, please contact us: via info@ammm.science.

 Please find the AMMM Additive Summer School registration option under: